 Admission

 Applicants must meet the admission requirements of the Graduate College.
-They should have a combined verbal and quantitative score of at least 300 on the Graduate Record Examination (GRE) General Test.
 Completion of at least one college mathematics course and experience as a teacher or researcher are desirable.
 Applicants who do not meet these requirements but who show offsetting evidence of superior ability may be granted conditional admission.

 The Master of Arts program in psychological and quantitative foundations with a learning sciences and educational psychology subprogram has a strong emphasis on how theory and research inform the understanding of learners, learning, instruction, and the technology and environments in which learning and instruction occur.
 The program requires a minimum of 30 s.h. of graduate credit.
 Students are expected to maintain a UI cumulative grade-point average of at least 2.75.
 A thesis is not required.